eProsima/Fast-DDS-docs/docs/notes.rst

 * Fix handling of STRICT_REALTIME.
 * Fixed submessage_size calculation on last data_frag.
 * Solved an issue when recreating a publishing participant with the same GUID.
-* Solved issue where a publisher could block on write for a long time when, after a large number of samples have been sent, a new subscriber is matched.
+* Solved an issue where a publisher could block on write for a long time when a new subscriber (late joiner) is matched, if the publisher had already sent a large number of messages.
 * Correctly handling the case where lifespan expires at the same time on several samples.
 * Solved some issues regarding liveliness on writers with no readers.
 * Correctly removing changes from histories on keyed topics.